Which of the following was not one of the effects of the cotton boom?

 Why did some southerners believe their region was immune to the effects of the market revolution?
 Why was this thinking misguided?

 Under the law in the antebellum South, enslaved people were ________.

 How did both slaveholders and enslaved people use the concept of paternalism to their advantage?

-The largest group of Whites in the South _______.
+The largest group of White people in the South _______.

 - enslaved no one

 - enslaved between one and nine people each

 - enslaved between ten and ninety-nine people each

 - enslaved over one hundred people each